 Understanding FODMAPS and IBS

 Do you suffer from Irritable Bowel Syndrome?
-A low FODMAP diet may bring you relief, dietitian Chloe McLeod explains.
+Take some advice from dietitian Chloe McLeod

 FODMAPs stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols – a group of short-chain carbohydrates.
 These are found in a whole range of different foods, including garlic, onion, apples, milk, mushrooms, bread and chickpeas.